Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Algorithms and polytopes

-In general, when starting a random walk from a point $p\in P$ the more points we generate the less correlated with $p$ will be.
-The number of random walk steps to get an uncorrelated point, that is a point approximately drawn from $\pi_f$, is called mixing time.
-We call cost per step the number of operations performed to generate a point.
+Every random walk starts from a point in the convex body and perform a number of steps called {\it walk length}.
+The larger the walk length is the less correlated the final with the starting point will be.
+The number of steps to get an uncorrelated point, that is a point approximately drawn from $\pi_f$, is called {\it mixing time}.
+We call {\it cost per step} the number of operations performed to generate a point.
 Hence, the total cost to generate a random point is the mixing time multiplied by the cost per step.

 Table~\ref{tab:random_walks} displays known complexities for mixing time and cost per step.
 For the mixing time of RDHR we assume that $P$ is well rounded, i.e.\ $B_d\subseteq P\subseteq C\sqrt{d}B_d$, where $B_d$ is the unit ball and $C$ a constant.
 In general if $rB_d\subseteq P\subseteq RB_d$ then RDHR mixing time is $O^*(d^2(R/r)^2)$.
 For the mixing time of Ball walk in Table~\ref{tab:random_walks} we assume that $P$ is in isotropic position and the radius of the ball is $\delta = \Theta(1/\sqrt{d})$ \citep{bwmixing}.
-There are no theoretical bounds on mixing time for CDHR and BiW. \cite{POLYAK20146123} experimentally show that BiW converges faster than RDHR when $\tau \approx diam(P)$, i.e.\ the diameter of $P$.
-CDHR is the main paradigm for sampling in practice from H-polytopes, e.g.\ in volume computation \citep{Emiris14} and biology \citep{CousinsChnr}.
+There are no theoretical bounds on mixing time for CDHR and BiW. \cite{POLYAK20146123} experimentally shows that BiW converges faster than RDHR when $\tau \approx diam(P)$, i.e.\ the diameter of $P$.
+CDHR is the main paradigm for sampling in practice from H-polytopes, e.g.\ in volume computation~\citep{Emiris14} and biology~\citep{CousinsChnr}.
 The main reason behind this is the small cost per step and the same convergence in practice as RDHR \citep{Emiris14}.
 For V- and Z-polytopes the cost per step of BiW is comparable with that of CDHR and moreover, converges fast to the uniform distribution~\citep{CoolBod}.
 The fact that all above walks are implemented in \pkg{volesti} enable us to empirically evaluate their mixing time using \R\ (e.g., Figure~\ref{fig:sampling_eg}).

-Apart from sampling from the interior of convex polytopes, there are methods for sampling from their boundary.
-They are based on RDHR/CDHR and are called BRDHR/BCDHR respectively in this paper.
-They performs as RDHR/CDHR but store only the extreme/ boundary points.
-There is no theoretical guarantee that these methods converge to the uniform distribution, as the Shake-and-Bake algorithm \citep{Dieker15}, but there is some experimental evidence that they both do so~\citep{Schneebeli15}.
-Both BRDHR and BCDHR are implemented in \pkg{volesti}.